projectatomic/dockerfile_lint/README.md

 dockerfile_lint  -f /path/to/dockerfile  [ -r /path/to/rule/file]
 ```

-To display results as JSON use the '-j' option:
+To display results as JSON use the `-j` option:
 ```
 dockerfile_lint  -j -f /path/to/dockerfile  [ -r /path/to/rule/file]
 ```